 A. Lack of rest torments the soul

-- Those who receive the mark of the beast will at first find it much more convenient; life will be easier for them.
+- Those who receive the mark of the beast will at first find it more convenient — life will be easier for them.

-- They can buy and sell, they will be able to get the things they need to go about their lives, but they will drink of the wrath of God.
+- They can buy and sell, they will be able to get the things they need to go about their lives, but it will result in greater troubles because they will drink of the wrath of God.

 - Verse 11- But they have chosen the side of evil and as a result, they will have no rest and therefore will be in torment.

-Illus – Prisoners of war are sometimes tortured by withholding rest from them.
+Illus – Prisoners of war have been tortured by the withholding of rest.
 Forced to stand for hours they are worn down physically and emotionally.

-Illus – What happens when we don’t rest?
-I remember going three days straight with nothing more than a 45 min nap each morning.
-I became irritable, cranky, error prone and unhappy.
+Illus – What happens if you don’t rest?
+I remember going three days straight with nothing more than a 45 min nap each day.
+I became irritable, cranky and unhappy.